-Double counting is a risk that could occur if a project is located in a country that engages in emissions trading.
-Here, carbon credits run the risk of being claimed by the host country or a second buyer and also in the voluntary market.
-For example, double counting would apply if a project developer wants to declare a German solar power plant producing green electricity as a carbon offset project as electricity from renewable energy sources already counts towards national emission reduction targets in Germany.
+Double counting is a risk that could occur if a project is in a country that engages in emissions trading.
+Here, carbon credits run the risk of being claimed by the host country or a second buyer and in the voluntary market.
+For example, double counting would apply if a project developer wanted to declare a German solar power plant producing green electricity as a carbon offset project as electricity from renewable energy sources already counts towards national emission reduction targets in Germany.
 Double counting is one of the reasons there are still no certified carbon offset projects located in Germany or Europe as industrialised countries have national reduction targets – or, correctly, Nationally Determined Contributions (NDCs).

 A hot topic in the field of carbon offset projects is the question of what happens when developing and emerging countries receive NDCs as envisaged by the Paris Agreement.
 How can double counting then be prevented?
 Article 6.4 of the Paris Climate Agreement addresses international cooperation and defines precise rules to implement the agreement, having been in place since January 2021 already.
 However, negotiations in the Conference of the Parties (COP26) on this have not yet been completed.
 One solution to avoid double counting would be to make corresponding adjustments, i.e., the national emissions balance of the project's host country would be adjusted when carbon credits are sold.
 For example, if a carbon offset project in Brazil were to sell its emission credits on the voluntary market, Brazil would not be able to use these emission reductions to achieve its own climate target.
 So, COP26 is eagerly awaited as a decision on Article 6.4 is urgently needed.